 Face masks and autism are a challenge.

-The Autistic side is his emotional side.
-His inability to (some of the time) properly expresses his feelings which leads to immense frustration.
+The autistic side is his emotional side.
+His inability to (some of the time) properly express his feelings leads to immense frustration.
 On a positive note, our boy is extremely smart.
 Brilliant, in fact.
 We consider ourselves very lucky.

 Sensory-friendly face masks are needed.